Canopic jar: Etymology

-Purpose and Use
+Purpose and use

 The practice of evisceration began early in the Old Kingdom, but the use of canopic jars as storage for the organs was not well established until the First Intermediate Period.

 During mummification, the lungs, liver, stomach, and intestines were removed from the corpse to prevent putrefaction of the body.
 Each organ was salted in natron and placed respectively into one of four canopic jars.
 Because the ancient Egyptians believed it to be the seat of the soul, the heart was notably not removed in the process of mummification and no canopic jars were made for it.
 (Note: In the afterlife, it was believed, the heart would be weighed against the feather of Ma'at (truth) by the god Anubis.
 If it was too heavy from bad deeds it would be fed to a monster, Ammit, that was believed to be part lion, part hippopotamus, and part crocodile.)

 Some canopic jars from the Old Kingdom were found empty and damaged, even in undisturbed tombs, suggesting that canopic jars may have been used symbolically in the burial ritual rather than physically being used to hold the organs.

 Ancient Egyptians in the Third Intermediate Period and beyond adopted a similar symbolic practice.
-Improved embalming techniques made it unnecessary to remove viscera from the body, although the inclusion of canopic jars remained an important aspect of ancient Egyptian burial practices, but were no longer hollowed out for storing the organs.
-Instead of using the traditional, full-sized, canopic jars much smaller dummy jars were placed in the tombs.
+Improved embalming techniques made it unnecessary to remove viscera from the body, although the inclusion of canopic jars remained an important aspect of ancient Egyptian burial practices, but they were no longer hollowed out for storing the organs.
+Instead of using the traditional, full-sized, canopic jars, much smaller dummy jars were placed in the tombs.